 My body cannot digest fiber, raw fruits or vegetables, meats, protein shakes, etc. My gut cannot digest water well.
 I can’t start my day guzzling water.
 Hot tea makes me sick.
 My newest attempt at tea was fennel and mint, but shortly after sipping half a cup, this too came up.
 The label said it promotes good gut health.
 Not in my case.
 So when you see a friend with this condition eating pasta or white toast, yes, the worst bread made, just know stomach muscles don’t work as hard and it usually doesn’t come back up.
 Even certain bone broths makes me sick.
 On date nights, I have light flakey fish and mashed potatoes or pasta and bread.
 Usually, this food stays rotten in my stomach for hours or days.
 I feel like a brick is in my gut.
 Taking castor oil, milk of magnesia, magnesium, turmeric, licorice, powders, probiotics, etc., has become a way of life for me for years, and now the lining in my gut cant handle most of this.

 I look fine to the naked eye, but sometimes, after the door closes, the service ends, the company leaves, the lights turn out, I mentally and physically break down.
-When I hold the pain in and holding on to His garment the whole day, there comes a point when I no longer can hold it together.
+I try to hold the pain in and hold on to His garment the whole day, but there comes a point when I no longer can hold it together.

 Can any of you relate to this?
 Even if you’re physically healthy it does not mean you are without pain or trying to keep it together.
 Everyone has pain and suffering.
 Everyone has heartache and sadness.
 Most of the time, we don’t know what others are trying to deal with or carry.
 The body is good at covering things up, like my baggy sundresses that hide my bags and swollen stomach.
 We hide things, and we don’t talk about them.
 Or we push things down like my food or become numb like my bottom half.
 Suffering is something we all go through.
 No one gets out alive or free from suffering, pain, rejection, addiction, health issues, family issues, and financial issues.
 Perhaps you, too, are suffering in your body so bad you wonder if you will survive the surgeries, the chemo, the daily wounds, and gut-wrenching pain.
 I know the Father sees us.
 He hears us.
 He knows all about our sufferings.
 And He longs to draw us closer to Him.
 Paul said, “I want to know Messiah and the power of His resurrection and the fellowship of His sufferings, being conformed to Him in His death, and so, somehow, to attain to the resurrection from the dead.”
 (Philippians 3:10-11).